$50 For A Week of Food: Grocery List & Recipes That Work!

 Nutrients

 If I were to completely use everything in my shopping list (without adding any items I already had on hand), it works out to 36,700 calories and 1337 grams of protein.
 Split between two people, that is 2619 calories per person per day (which is way more than sufficient).
 It also gives us about 95 grams of protein per day, which is also sufficient.
-The biggest thing are ingredients are missing is vitamin C, calcium, and fresh greens.
+The biggest thing our ingredients are missing is vitamin C, calcium, and fresh greens.

 This is why I’ve decided it’s also fair to use foraged/preserved items, just as folks did during the Great Depression, when I have it or can get it.
 For example, I’ll also be trying to use:

-• Our maple syrup (foraged from our maple trees on the farm this year)
+• Our maple syrup (foraged from our maple trees on the farm this year) ✅

 • Walnuts (foraged from our walnuts last year)